offensive-security/nethunter-LRT/README.md

 Unlock any nexus/OP device using the script `oemUnlock.sh`

+This script needs to be launched like `./oemUnlock.sh`.

 Is the first thing you will need to do in any new device.

 Skip this if your phone bootloader is already unlocked.